What Are Wheel Bearings on a Car?

 Step 2: Lift the Car

-Jack up the car and secure it with jack stands.
-Remove the wheel using a lug wrench.
-I always double-check that the car is stable before crawling underneath.
+Jack up the vehicle and secure it on jack stands — never work under a car supported only by a floor jack.
+Remove the wheel with a lug wrench.
+Verify the car is stable before proceeding.

 Step 3: Remove the Hub Assembly